flashbots/suave-geth/suave/README.md

 ```
 type SuavePrecompiledContract interface {
 	PrecompiledContract
-	RunOffchain(backend *SuaveOffchainBackend, input []byte) ([]byte, error)
+	RunOffchain(backend *SuaveExecutionBackend, input []byte) ([]byte, error)
 ```

-The method `RunOffchain` is invoked during off-chain execution, and the off-chain backend providing access to off-chain APIs is passed in as input.
+The method `RunOffchain` is invoked during confidential execution, and the suave execution backend which provides access to off-chain APIs is passed in as input.

-### Off-chain precompile wrapper
+### Suave precompile wrapper

-We introduce [OffchainPrecompiledContractWrapper](../core/vm/suave.go) implementing the `PrecompiledContract` interface.
+We introduce [SuavePrecompiledContractWrapper](../core/vm/suave.go) implementing the `PrecompiledContract` interface.
 The new structure captures the off-chain APIs in its constructor, and passes the off-chain APIs during the usual contract's `Run` method to a separate method - `RunOffchain`

-### SuaveOffchainBackend
+### SuaveExecutionBackend

-We introduce [SuaveOffchainBackend](../core/vm/suave.go), which allows access to off-chain capabilities during (off-chain) EVM execution:
+We introduce [SuaveExecutionBackend](../core/vm/suave.go), which allows access to off-chain capabilities during confidential execution:
 * Access to off-chain APIs
 * Access to confidential input
 * Caller stack tracing

-The backend is only available to off-chain execution!
+The backend is only available to confidential execution!

 ### EVM Interpreter

-The [EVM interpreter](../core/vm/interpreter.go) is modified to allow for off-chain computation's needs:
+The [EVM interpreter](../core/vm/interpreter.go) is modified to allow for confidential computation's needs:
 * We introduce `IsOffchain` to the interpreter's config
-* We modify the `Run` function to accept off-chain APIs `func (in *EVMInterpreter) Run(*SuaveOffchainBackend, *Contract, []byte, bool) ([]byte, err)`
+* We modify the `Run` function to accept off-chain APIs `func (in *EVMInterpreter) Run(*SuaveExecutionBackend, *Contract, []byte, bool) ([]byte, err)`
 * We modify the `Run` function to trace the caller stack